machiloop14/celo-hackacthon/SETUP_GUIDE.md

 ### "Insufficient funds" error
 - Check you have CELO in your wallet
 - Get more from the faucet
-- Make sure you're on Alfajores testnet
+- Make sure you're on Sepolia testnet

 ### "Contract not deployed" error
 - Verify contract address in `frontend/.env.local`
-- Make sure you deployed to Alfajores
+- Make sure you deployed to Sepolia
-- Check the address on [CeloScan](https://alfajores.celoscan.io)
+- Check the address on [BlockScout](https://celo-sepolia.blockscout.com)

 ### Frontend won't connect to wallet
 - Make sure MetaMask/Celo Wallet is installed